Scarvy/ghostreader-prompts/README.md

 For more information on custom prompts and the Ghostreader feature in general.
 Please refer to this newsletter [here](https://readwise.io/reader/shared/01ha2p6ej8fke512v151ngvx3n).

-## Folder Structure
+## Folder Structure 🗂️

 The prompts are organized into a single folder called **"prompts"** with sub-folders organized based on their general purpose like **"summary"**, **"questions"**, and **"poems"**.
 I imagine these sub-folders will expand and change as individuals contribute more prompts to the project.

 I'm still working on how best to organize the repository for ease of discoverability.
 If you have any suggestions please on how best to organize everything please make a comment in the **"Discussions"** section of this project or in the Reader Discord channel **"#ghostreader-gpt"**.

-## User-Guide
+## User-Guide 📄

 Under the "Wiki" tab, there is a user-guide with descriptions of parameters to help craft prompts.

-## Contributing
+## Contributing 🙏

 Contributions are welcome!

-As of right now, please paste your prompt into a text file (ext ".txt") and follow these steps to contribute a custom prompt.
+As of right now, please paste your prompt into a text file (ext ".txt") and follow these steps:

 **Steps:**